Vacuum Or Broom

 - Great at extracting dirt from cracks and corners, whereas brooms can actually pack it in further

 So, what are the best cleaning tools for your floors?
 As you can see, whether you should be sweeping the floor or vacuuming really depends on your preferences and what exactly you need to accomplish.
 For example, if you’re tidying up after renovations to your home, you might need to tag team the area with a broom and vacuum.
+(For a big mess, you may want to hire out post renovation cleaning services).

 However, when it comes to the best way to clean hardwood floors on a daily basis, we’re Team Vacuum over Team Broom, all the way.